-The TPCG includes Town and Parish Council employers under Part 2 (paragraph

-2) of Schedule 2 of the Regulations who, due to being relatively small employers, benefit from being able to share risks with a wider pool.
+The TPCG includes Town and Parish Council employers under Part 2 (paragraph 2) of Schedule 2 of the Regulations who, due to being relatively small employers, benefit from being able to share risks with a wider pool.

-A Town or Parish Council was able to elect by 15 August 2019 to opt out of the TPCG at the 2019 valuation and instead have an individual contribution rate.
-An option to leave the TPCG will be given as part of all subsequent valuations.
+A Town or Parish Council can elect to opt out of the TPCG and instead have an individual contribution rate.
+This option can only be made as part of a triennial valuation and will be effective from the following 1 April.
 An election to leave the TPCG is irrevocable.

 Employers within the TPCG share all risks arising in the TPCG since the previous valuation in proportion to liabilities at the valuation date.
-The first such valuation date at which this risk sharing will be calculated will be 31 March 2022.
 There is an exception for secondary contributions paid by employers over the intervaluation period, which will not be shared, and will be credited to each employer's notional asset allocation of the TPCG.

-Most employers within the TPCG will have a common recovery period for deficit contributions, which was set as 16 years at the 2019 valuation.
+Most employers within the TPCG will have a common recovery period for deficit contributions, which was retained as 16 years at the 2022 valuation.
 Where an employer in the TPCG notifies the Administering Authority of a decision to stop designating posts as being eligible for membership of the LGPS a shorter recovery period may be used.